Starfish-develop/Starfish/docs/api/emulator.rst

 The optimization of the GP hyperparameters can be carried out by any maximum likelihood estimation framework, but we include a direct method that uses ``scipy.optimize.minimize``.

-To optimize the code, we will use the :func:`Emulator.train` routine.
+To optimize the code, we will use the :meth:`Emulator.train` routine.

 Example optimizing using minimization optimizer